TeamMidnightDust/MidnightControls/CONTRIBUTING.md

 ### Java 16

-Java is the main language used to make LambdaControls alive.
+Java is the main language used to make midnightcontrols alive.
 Knowing how to code in Java is necessary if you contribute to the code.

 ### Minecraft